mig4ng/ublock-origin-filters/README.md

 - reply to messages;
 - post something.

-## Stack Overflow and Stack Exchange
+### Stack Overflow and Stack Exchange

 **Objective:** Remove points, profile pictures, reminders to interact.
 Most of the time I only want to:

-- read the top answer on a question
+- read the top answer on a question.